Streets (punk album): Release and reception

 The Members' contribution to Streets was their debut on vinyl, and its impact was such that it contributed to a record deal with Stiff Records.
 It was also The Doll's recording debut.
 Within 14 months of the release of the compilation, both bands went on to have UK Top 30 hit singles; the Members with "The Sound of the Suburbs" (number 12 in January 1979) and the Doll with "Desire Me" (number 28 in December 1978).
-The album also included "Talk Talk Talk Talk" by the Reaction, which, as "Talk Talk", was later a hit for singer Mark Hollis' band Talk Talk.
+The album also included "Talk Talk Talk Talk" by The Reaction, which, as "Talk Talk", was later a hit for singer Mark Hollis's next group, Talk Talk.

 Music critic Robert Christgau named the album one of the few import-only records from the 1970s he loved yet omitted from Christgau's Record Guide: Rock Albums of the Seventies (1981).

 In 2004, the record was included in a trakMarx review of Classic Punk Rock Compilation LPs, where it was described as "the first real collection of ‘highlights from independent British labels’ ever undertaken ...
 Streets was utterly groundbreaking stuff.".
 The Punk77 website described it as an "excellent" compilation.
 Two of the tracks – Slaughter & the Dogs’s "Cranked Up Really High" and The Nosebleeds' "Ain’t Bin To No Music School" - were included in Mojo magazine’s list of the best punk rock singles of all time.
 Another track, The Drones’ "Lookalikes", was similarly acclaimed in an all-time best list by Steve Gardner of NKVD Records.